di/talks/2023/airflow_summit_2023/talk.md

 ^ in the example before, I said bugs were tradeoffs. you're ok with having a few bugs in your software because the overall impact of the average bug is probably not that bad.

-^ and, you probably have good procedures around detecting, triaging and resolving bugs. hopefully, you have a way to evaluate the impact of bugs and generally can limit their scope
+^ and, you probably have good procedures around detecting, triaging and resolving bugs.

+^ hopefully, you also have a way to evaluate the impact of bugs and generally can limit their scope

 ^ but sometimes, perhaps rarely, bugs can have an outsized impact